AngelosPsy/multifear/README.md

     response for the CS- (i.e., CSM1 until CSM10).

-  - data: This is our data frame that contain that data for the CS+, CS-, as wel as the column with the participant number.
+  - data: This is our data frame that contain that data for the CS+, CS-, as well as the column with the participant number.

   - group.
 In case of a group, then we need to specify the column with the group name.
 The default option is that there are no groups and